How to fix an IP conflict

-Often this occurs when the network or part of a network is not using DHCP to automatically assign IP addresses to computers, and something on the network has been manually assigned the same IP address as you.
+These conflicts often occur when the network is not using DHCP to automatically assign IP addresses, and two devices are manually assigned the same IP address.

 If you're computer has DHCP enabled, often rebooting the computer allowing it to get a new address assigned to it will resolve the issue.